I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 | videos/sample.mp4 | mediainfo | {"codec":"H.265","resolution":"3840x2160","audio_tracks":12} |

-With the condition audio_tracks > 8, exactly 1 record was correctly returned.
-We confirmed that it is possible to perform cross-search on the contents of annotations attached to S3 objects using SQL.
+The condition audio_tracks > 8 correctly returned only 1 result.
+We confirmed that the contents of annotations attached to S3 objects can be cross-searched using SQL.

 Summary

-S3 Annotations is a mechanism that allows you to attach more information to S3 objects than the conventional user-defined metadata or object tags.
-In this verification, we confirmed that JSON strings and text can be saved as annotations and retrieved via individual APIs and the CLI.
+S3 Annotations is a mechanism that allows you to attach larger amounts of information to S3 objects than conventional user-defined metadata or object tags.
+In this verification, we confirmed that JSON strings and text can be saved as annotations and retrieved via individual APIs or CLI.

-Previously, when cross-searching metadata associated with S3 objects was needed, it was sometimes necessary to manage it separately by combining Lambda, DynamoDB, and other services.
-By using S3 Annotations and the Annotation Table, depending on the use case, it is possible to configure everything from attaching metadata to cross-search with Athena, without needing to prepare a custom sync infrastructure or external DB.
+Previously, when you wanted to cross-search metadata associated with S3 objects, it was sometimes necessary to manage it separately by combining Lambda, DynamoDB, and other services.
+By using S3 Annotations and the Annotation Table, depending on the use case, you can set up everything from attaching metadata to cross-object searches with Athena without preparing your own synchronization infrastructure or external DB.

-On the other hand, reflection to the Annotation Table is asynchronous.
-Even in this small-scale verification environment, it took approximately 25 minutes from creating the Metadata Configuration to becoming ACTIVE.
-When millisecond-level low-latency access or searches using GSI or similar features are required, conventional architectures such as DynamoDB may still be more appropriate.
+However, reflection to the Annotation Table is asynchronous.
+Even in this small-scale verification environment, it took approximately 25 minutes from Metadata Configuration creation to reaching ACTIVE.
+If millisecond-level low-latency access or searches using GSI and similar features are required, conventional architectures such as DynamoDB may still be more appropriate.

-In AWS CLI v2.35.6, annotation operation commands were added, and Put / Get / List / Delete could be executed from the CLI as well.
-With annotations now usable not only from SDKs but also from the CLI, verification and scripting have become easier.
+Annotation operation commands were added in AWS CLI v2.35.6, and Put / Get / List / Delete could be executed from the CLI as well.
+Being able to use it not only from the SDK but also from the CLI makes verification and scripting easier.